projectdanube/xdi2-manager/README.md

     mvn clean install

-This will generate .war file ready for deployment.
+This will generate a .war file ready for deployment.

 ### Community